Connect with us

 For one, I notice we are getting really good at multitasking.

-The younger we are, the better we are apt to be at doing two or three or four things at once.
+The younger we are, the better we can do two or three or four things at once.

-Two teenage girls sitting in front of me in the movie theater the other day managed (seemingly) to enjoy the show (The Big Short) while texting, checking and responding to emails, using the flashlights on their smart phones to check their legs for stray hairs (or contusion scabs?), and, at least twice, taking selfies of themselves together.
+Two teenage girls sitting in front of me in the movie theater the other day managed (seemingly) to enjoy the show (The Big Short).

 Maybe they only got the gist of the movie, but maybe getting the gist is enough.